EtienneK/cv/cv.md

     I worked as a tutor and assistant in the Computer Science, Informatics and Mathematics departments.
 I helped other students understand the work, gave tutorial sessions and graded tests, exams and assignments.

-*   **Junior Developer**, 2003 — 2006 (Holidays)

-    **DetNet** (Modderfontein, South Africa)

-    Worked part-time during the holidays as a developer.
-I designed, developed and implemented a storeroom database system using PHP and PostgreSQL.

 ## Education

 *   **BSc.
 Information Technology Honours**, 2006